 Some drying agents merely take water into their surface structures – silica gel, for example.
 Others remove water as a result of a chemical reaction.
-For example, concentrated sulphuric acid will remove water of crystallization from copper sulphate crystals, turning it from the blue form to the white anhydrous form:
+For example, concentrated sulfuric acid will remove water of crystallization from copper sulfate crystals, turning it from the blue form to the white anhydrous form:

 CuSO4.5H2O (blue) → CuSO4 (white) + 5H2O